Existence of a Non-Uniquely Ergodic Interval Exchange Transformation with Flips Possessing Three Invariant Measures: Main Result

-The proof is based on comparing the coefficients of the components of the vector $x^{j+1}$ in the expressions for $x_k^j$.
-We compare the coefficient of $x_2^{j+1}$ in $x_2^j$, multiplied by $c$, with the sum of coefficients in other rows.
-The coefficient for $x_2^j$ is $p_3+1$.
-Below are the sums of coefficients:
+\begin{proof} The base case is obvious.
+Assume that for step $m+1$ the required inequality holds.
+The proof for $m$ is based on comparing the coefficients of the components of the vector $x^{(m+1)}$ in the expressions for $x^{(m)}_k$.
+We compare the coefficient of $x^{(m+1)}_2$ in $x^{(m)}_2$, multiplied by $c$, with the sum of coefficients in the other rows.
+The coefficient for $x^{(m)}_2$ is $p^{(m)}_3+1$.
+Below are the sums of coefficients for the other coordinates: